Back to home

 Creator pages, verification lifecycle, namespace claims, and social/source signals make provenance easier to compare.

-Compatibility, distribution mode, hashes, package references, and bundle membership stay visible instead of being collapsed into a single download button.
+Compatibility, service freshness, file checks, package references, and bundle membership stay visible instead of being collapsed into a single download button.

-Workflow resources show sanitized steps, capability boundaries, and reviewable changes before users adopt or adapt them.
+Workflow resources show cleaned steps, capability boundaries, and reviewable changes before users adopt or adapt them.

 Scan state, review state, moderation signals, and unsafe-artifact warnings are part of the resource record.